Installation and Dismantle

 Depending on the type of hanging sign, it will be assembled & installed by decorators or electricians.

 Standing on chairs, tables, or other rental furniture is prohibited.
-Rental furniture is not engineered to support standing weight.
+This furniture is not engineered to support your standing weight.
 The Expo Group cannot be responsible for injuries or falls caused by the improper use of rental furniture.
-If assistance is required in the assembly/dismantle of your booth, please order labor in advance using the forms that will be provided in the Online Exhibitor Service Manual.
+Please assist in our efforts to provide a SAFE WORKING ENVIRONMENT for everyone.

-Labor — Tipping is expressly prohibited.
+Tipping is expressly prohibited.
 This includes such practices as giving money, merchandise, or other special consideration for service rendered.
-Do not give coffee breaks other than mid-morning and mid-afternoon, when the union has 15-minute paid breaks.
+Do not give coffee breaks other than mid-morning and mid-afternoon when the union has 15-minute paid breaks.
 Meal breaks are one half hour.
 Any attempt to solicit a gratuity by an employee for any service should be reported immediately to The Expo Group’s show-site manager.

 Please refer to the Online Exhibitor Service Manual for complete guidelines.

-The Expo Group will receive shipments at the McCormick Place dock; delivery to the exhibitor’s booth; removal, storage, and return of empty crates and containers; and removal of packed shipments from the booth and transferring to the outgoing carriers at the McCormick Place dock.
+The Expo Group will receive shipments at the Walter E. Washington Convention Center dock; delivery to the exhibitor’s booth; removal, storage, and return of empty crates and containers; and removal of packed shipments from the booth and transferring to the outgoing carriers at the Walter E. Washington Convention Center dock.
 Exhibitors are urged to ensure that all materials are delivered to booths on setup days because deliveries cannot be made during exhibit hours.

-All exhibitors are urged to verify the delivery of their freight before arrival in Chicago, IL.
+All exhibitors are urged to verify the delivery of their freight before arrival in Washington, DC.
 Many shipments cannot be traced or delivered on the weekend.

-USPS, UPS, and Federal Express packages going to the McCormick Place must be sent directly to The Expo Group, they will then be delivered to the exhibitor’s booth.
+USPS, UPS, and Federal Express packages going to the Walter E. Washington Convention Center must be sent directly to The Expo Group, they will then be delivered to the exhibitor’s booth.

 Advance Warehouse Billing